rails/rails/README.md

-In addition to that, Rails also comes with [Action Mailer](actionmailer/README.rdoc), a library to generate and send emails; [Active Job](activejob/README.md), a framework for declaring jobs and making them run on a variety of queuing backends; [Action Cable](actioncable/README.md), a framework to integrate WebSockets with a Rails application; [Active Storage](activestorage/README.md), a library to attach cloud and local files to Rails applications;
+In addition to that, Rails also comes with [Action Mailer](actionmailer/README.rdoc), a library to generate and send emails; [Active Job](activejob/README.md), a framework for declaring jobs and making them run on a variety of queuing backend; [Action Cable](actioncable/README.md), a framework to integrate Web Sockets with a Rails application; [Active Storage](activestorage/README.md), a library to attach cloud and local files to Rails applications;
 and [Active Support](activesupport/README.rdoc), a collection of utility classes and standard library extensions that are useful for Rails,